Recommended tire pressure for Subaru GL

 Why is Subaru GL tire pressure warning light on?

 If your Subaru GL is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear and can cause tire failure.
 If Subaru GL low tire pressure warning light is on, check all Subaru GL tires for low tire pressure and inflate tires to the recommended tire pressure levels.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 How to reset tire pressure warning light for Subaru GL?

 To reset tire pressure monitoring system for Subaru GL, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Subaru GL?
+What is recommended winter tire pressure for Subaru GL?

 Recommended winter tire pressure for Subaru GL is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 Subaru GL tire inflation will decrease with lower outside temperatures, so make sure to check Subaru GL tire pressure during winter months regularly to keep Subaru GL tires properly inflated in the winter.